horizontalsystems/blockchain-crypto-guides/token_guides/ethereum.md

 MakerDAO is a decentralized autonomous organization that functions entirely on Ethereum blockchain.
 With about half a billion USD under its control MakerDAO is an ideal example for a type of financial services that can be built on Ethereum blockchain.

 It is governed and owned by those in possession of special MKR tokens.
-Although the MKR token supply is fixed anyone can purchase the MKR token from someone else using cryptocurrency exchanges.
+Although the MKR token supply is fixed anyone can purchase the MKR token from someone else on cryptocurrency exchanges.

-In practical terms, MakerDAO is a lending facility that gives out loans in exchange for fees.
+MakerDAO is a lending facility that gives out loans in exchange for fees.
 The fees for loans have to be paid in MKR tokens which increases the value for MKR token holders.

 The DAI is a stablecoin, pegged 1:1 to the US dollar, and the currency of the loans given by MakerDAO.
 Anyone can take out a loan in DAI from the MakerDAO smart contract.